yochaigal/cairn/wip/2e/reliquary.md

 ## A Blade Called Hope (d6)

   - A thin, curved sword that glows with faint light, visible only in total darkness.
-When bathed in heavy sunlight its first attack is _Enhanced_.
+When bathed in heavy sunlight, its first attack is _Enhanced_.

 ## Assassin's Goblets